 3D printing is often spoken of in similar terms to rapid prototyping.
 It is common to hear the terms: “3D prototype” or “3D proto part”.
 In fact, printing is one of the technologies used in rapid prototyping and forms part of so-called additive techniques.
 The process it uses has existed for around forty years.
 In fact, the technology of stereolithography that appeared in the 1970s is the ancestor of 3D printing.

-Stereolithography: has long been used in rapid prototyping (see how does rapid prototyping work?).
+Stereolithography: has long been used in rapid prototyping (see how does rapid prototyping works?).
 It uses an equivalent material and does not allow the production of functional or visual parts.
-However, it offers the advantage of producing simple parts for visualisation rapidly and at low cost.
+However, it offers the advantage of producing simple parts for visualization rapidly and at a low cost.

 Principal differences between 3D printing and traditional techniques